 Trevor has used both models and crops to investigated seed development, storage products, the legume-rhizobium symbiosis and several aspects of primary and secondary metabolism.

-My group’s current focus is on improving the crop legume, Lathyrus sativus, (grasspea) with the aim of removing the neurotoxin that it contains (β-N-oxalyl-L-α,β-diaminopropionic acid, ODAP).
+His current focus is working with Cathie Martin to improve the crop legume, Lathyrus sativus (grasspea), with the aim of removing the neurotoxin that it contains (β-N-oxalyl-L-α,β-diaminopropionic acid, ODAP).

-We are employing mutagenesis, biochemistry and analytical chemistry to investigate the biosynthesis of the compound in the hope of eliminating it completely from the plant.
-This will allow us to explore the true role of this compound in the plant and its effects on humans.
-We will also be generating a TILLING population to act as a community resource for general improvement of the crop.
+They have employed mutagenesis, biochemistry, analytical chemistry and genomics to investigate the biosynthesis of the compound in the hope of eliminating it completely from the plant.
+This will allow them to explore the true role of this compound in the plant.

 Trevor is also collaborating on grass pea with a former student, Peter Emmrich , now based in Africa where he is using his mutants to develop safer varieties for its farmers to grow.

 Emmrich P. M. F., Rejzek M., Hill L., Brett P., Edwards A., Sarkar A., Field R. A., Martin C., Wang T. L. (2019)Linking a rapid throughput plate-assay with high-sensitivity stable-isotope label LCMS quantification permits the identification and characterisation of low ß-L-ODAP grass pea lines.BMC Plant Biology (19)Publisher's version: 1471-2229

 Sarkar A., Emmrich P., Sarker A., Zhong X., Martin C., Wang T. (2019)Grass Pea: Remodeling an Ancient Insurance Crop for Climate Resilience